-Finally, the convergence of GDPR and other data privacy regulation with evolving technology – 5G networks, IoT, AI, the Cloud – will challenge businesses’ ability to foster technology innovation while also protecting privacy.
-Businesses should expect the EU to take an active approach to AI’s consumption and processing of personal data, especially when it distinguishes individuals based on race, gender, political beliefs, or other sensitive categories, even where the consequences are unintentional.
+As AI evolves, however, it should help companies comply with privacy regulation by tracking the use and transfer of personal data.
+But there will be growing pains as the technology develops.
+Businesses should expect the EU to take an active approach to AI’s consumption and processing of personal data, especially when that processing distinguishes individuals based on race, gender, political beliefs, or any other sensitive category, even where the consequences are unintentional.